Edgio Security is designed to secure your web applications against malicious and unwanted traffic.

 Click Save.

-A Security App configuration defines the set of traffic that will be inspected and identifies the security policy that will be applied to it.
-Instructions on how to create a Security App configuration for all of your site’s traffic is provided below.
+A Security Application configuration defines the set of traffic that will be inspected and defines the security policy that will be applied to it.
+Instructions on how to create a Security Application configuration for all of your site’s traffic is provided below.

 -